Alpine skiing: Helmet

 Ski helmets reduce the chances of head injury while skiing.
 Ski helmets also help to provide warmth to the head since they incorporate an inner liner that traps warmth.
 Helmets are available in many styles, and typically consist of a hard plastic/resin shell with inner padding.
 Modern ski helmets may include many additional features such as vents, earmuffs, headphones, goggle mounts, and camera mounts.

 Protective gear

-The protective gear used in alpine skiing includes: mouth guards, shin guards, chin guards, arm guards, back protectors, pole guards, and padding.
+The protective gear used in alpine skiing includes: helmets, mouth guards, shin guards, chin guards, arm guards, back protectors, pole guards, and padding.
 Mouth guards can reduce the effects of a concussion and protect the teeth of the athlete.
 Shin guards, pole guards, arm guards and chin guards are mainly used in slalom skiing in order to protect the body parts having impact with the gates.
 Back protectors and padding, also known as stealth, is worn for giant slalom and other speed events in order to better protect the body if an athlete were to have an accident at high speeds.